The Infinites hanging out in Austin

 Dan and Ian eventually got on board.
 To recreate the loops, Ian would play guitar.
 They had already recruited Sam Jordan (drums) and Miles Kelley (bass), two high school friends who had been playing together for years.
 Jared asked Miles to join The Infinites at a urinal at cherished local Austin venue Cheer Up Charlie’s, in January 2017.
 That same night, Dan asked Sam to join standing outside.
 With the lineup change came a new name.
 To Jared, "The Infinites" evoked both the never-ending nature of Dan's loops that had intrigued him in the first place, as well as the infinite universe they were creating, populating it with imaginary people, one song at a time.

-The Infinites' self-titled debut LP, recorded with the full band, will be released April 26, on First Humans Records.
+The Infinites' self-titled debut LP, recorded with the full band, will be released worldwide May 24, on First Humans Records.